penberg/fjord/README.md

 ## Want to help?

 Want to help?
-Fork the GitHub repository and send a pull request!
+Grab the [F# specification][F# specification], fork the GitHub repository, and send a pull request!
 Things to work on can be found on Fjord's [Trello board].

 For questions and comments, drop me a line on [Twitter] or send me email at penberg@iki.fi.